 Japanese Riichi Mahjong vs. Chinese Mahjong: Key Differences

-Compare Japanese Riichi Mahjong vs. Chinese Mahjong: rules, yaku, scoring, pace, and cultural differences across Hong Kong, Taiwan, and official Chinese rules.
+Compare Japanese Riichi Mahjong vs. Chinese Mahjong in depth.
+Learn how rules, yaku requirements, scoring systems, pace of play, tile sets, and cultural background differ across Hong Kong, Taiwan, and Chinese Official Mahjong (MCR).

 Core Similarities Between Japanese and Chinese Mahjong

-• The standard winning hand is usually four melds and one pair, but special shapes like Seven Pairs and Thirteen Orphans are also recognized.
+• The standard winning hand consists of four melds and one pair.

-• Gameplay revolves around drawing, discarding, and forming a valid hand.
+• Gameplay revolves around drawing, discarding, calling tiles, and reading opponents.

 Key Rule Differences: Riichi Mahjong vs. Chinese Mahjong